Unlocking Financial Flexibility: A Guide to Business Term Loans.

 TERM LOANS: A COMPREHENSIVE GUIDE | GOTBIZLOANS.COM

-- Payback?
-Predictable & manageable: Repay in fixed monthly installments, spreading the cost.
+- Predictable Payback: Repay in fixed monthly installments, making costs manageable and predictable.

-- Collateral?
-Security matters: Often require collateral like assets, but not always.
+- Collateral Requirements: Often require collateral like assets, but not always.

-- Interest rates?
-Know your options: Choose fixed rates for consistent costs or variable rates for potential savings.
+- Interest Rates: Choose between fixed rates for consistent costs or variable rates for potential savings.

-- What are the typical credit score criteria?
-Lenders typically seek a mid-FICO score of 650 or above and an SBSS "Small Business Scoring System" score of 160 or higher.
+- Credit Score Criteria: Lenders typically seek a mid-FICO score of 650 or above and an SBSS (Small Business Scoring System) score of 160 or higher.

-- Where to find them?
-Explore both banks & non-bank lenders for competitive offers.
+- Where to Find Them: Explore both banks and non-bank lenders for competitive offers.

 What is a Term Loan?